zhivko-kocev/marauders-map/README.md

 ## 💡 Notes

-* ViewModels and Views must be registered in the DI container.
+- ViewModels and Views must be registered in the **Dependency Injection (DI)** container.
-* Regions are identified by name.
-The default region should match the name you navigate to if not explicitly specified.
+- Regions are identified by **name**.
+If no region name is explicitly provided, the default region will be used.
-* Use `WeakReferenceMessenger` to trigger navigation from anywhere in your app.
+- Use **`WeakReferenceMessenger`** to trigger navigation messages throughout your application.
+- The `MarauderNavRegion` control will automatically handle view switching based on messages sent.

 ---